bmcguimaraes/ai-job-tailor/README.md

 # AI Job Tailor - Resume Analyzer & Tailoring System

+## Version 1.0 - Functional MVP

+This marks the first fully functional version of the AI Job Tailor.
+The system can now successfully take a base resume, compare it against a job description, and produce a surgically-edited, tailored DOCX file that preserves the original formatting.

+### Current Functionality & Caveats
+-   **Job Input**: The system accepts job descriptions via a URL (currently optimized for LinkedIn postings) or as plain text pasted directly into the request.
+-   **Personalized Design**: This version is highly tailored to a specific resume structure and a particular user's career transition needs.
+-   **Future Improvements**: For broader consumer use, significant improvements will be needed, including support for more varied resume templates, enhanced job site scraping, and more generalized AI editing logic.

+---

 ## Project Status
 ✅ **Backend Implementation Complete** (MVP ready for testing) ⏳ **UI Implementation**: Next phase (React, simple HTML, or Postman-based testing)